 Venture north to find The Isles, a land of giant creatures and mythical beasts, before exploring The Jungle, with its ancient ruins and long-lost Mesoamerican civilisation peeping through leafy tree tops.

 Starport, the final land, looks to outerspace for inspiration, with alien creatures and futuristic rides, taking guests into a '23rd century landing zone'.
 One for the sci-fi fans out there.

 The site will have a big commitment to green energy, aiming to produce the lowest carbon footprint of any theme park in the world.

-The long-term plan is for the resort to eventually contain two parks, the first opening in 2024 and the second coming in 2029.
+The long-term plan is for the resort to eventually contain two parks, the first opening in 2025 - a year later than originally planned - and the second coming in 2029.

 PY Gerbeau, chief executive of London Resort Company Holdings, said: "We are creating a first-class theme park.
 A destination that maximises all the new, immersive and interactive technologies and experiences in the world.

 "But we won't just be creating a world class leisure destination, it will also be one of the most sustainable theme parks on the planet.

 "We have three guidelines we work to when it comes to developing attractions.
 Number one is innovation.
 We're not here to copy what's been done before even if it has been successful.

 "Number two is relevance.
 We need to consider that the customers of today will not be the customers of 2024.
 And the third is flexibility.
 We need to create a park that can evolve and adapt easily."

 The impressive premises is set to be the first development in Europe to be built from scratch since Disneyland Paris, all the way back in 1992 - hence the comparisons between the two parks.